mv96/classifiers_live/README.md

 can be further extended for many applications demo link- https://drive.google.com/file/d/1EB33JVSJlwyamFxXMhFDbgPDIgKNquSz/view?usp=sharing

-arduino code-
-python code for raspberry pi-
+arduino code- provided in flappy.ino python code for raspberry pi- will be uploading soon

 both conected through usb (follows U-Art protocol) use serial write on the arduino port to send data from pi to arduino conneted with pi